-- 1 On the main navigation bar, click Crganizations, then click the Business Groups tab. - 2 In the Business Groups list, select the target business group, then click Edit. - 3 Add the resource groups you want the business group to have access to: - 3a Under Membership and Access, click the Resource Groups tab. - 3b Click Add to display the Add Resource Groups dialog box. - 3c Select the resource groups to add. - You can Shift-click and Ctrl-click to select multiple groups. - 3d Click OK to add the selected resource groups to the Resource Groups list. - 4 Add the networks that you want the business group to have access to.
+- 1 On the main navigation bar, click (Continued of the Ausiness Groups tab.) - 2 In the Business Groups list, select the target business group, then click Edit. - 3 Add the resource groups you want the business group to have access to: - 3a Under Membership and Access, click the Resource Groups tab. - 3b Click Add to display the Add Resource Groups dialog box. - 3c Select the resource groups to add.
+You can Shift-click and Ctrl-click to select multiple groups. - 3d Click OK to add the selected resource groups to the Resource Groups list. - 4 Add the networks that you want the business group to have access to.